Oven-Grilled Beef Ribs Recipe

 INGREDIENTS

-- Quantity per person: Allow about 300 g (10.5 oz) per person.
+- Serving size: Plan for about 300 g (10.5 oz) of meat per person.
 Ask your butcher to cut the T-bone steaks to your preferred thickness.
-In this example they are no more than 3 cm (about 1.2 in) thick.
+In this example the steaks are no more than 3 cm (about 1.2 in) thick.

 - T-bone steaks